Greenmamba29/genspark-ai-search-privacy/docs/MCP_INTEGRATION_STRATEGY.md

 }
 ```

-This MCP integration strategy provides a robust, modular foundation for the GenSpark AI Search MVP, ensuring scalability, maintainability, and optimal performance across all AI agent communications and backend service integrations.
+This MCP integration strategy provides a robust, modular foundation for the Grahmos AI Search MVP, ensuring scalability, maintainability, and optimal performance across all AI agent communications and backend service integrations.

 <citations>
 <document>